The Computational Advantage of MIP* Vanishes in the Presence of Noise

 To overcome it, we adapt the theory of multilinear operator integrals \cite{skripka2019multilinear}, which provides a unified way to compute and bound the Fr\'echet derivatives.
 With such a tool, we establish an invariance principle applicable to a broader class of functions, including those that are smooth with a bounded third derivative and those that are Lipschitz continuous.

 The invariance principle reduces the dimension from $\poly$ to constant but introduces a $\poly$ number of independent random variables.
 Thus, the second obstacle is that the size of the overall probability space is exponential.
 To improve the computational efficiency of our invariance principle, we use the ideas of \cite{10.1145/1806689.1806749,10.1145/2395116.2395118,10.1145/3460532} to use a Pseudorandom generator (PRG) to reduce the number of independent random variables.
 We apply this derandomized invariance principle to our positivity tester introduced below.
-Derandomizing invariance principles build upon the crucial observation that the highest moment of variables involved in the proof is at most $2d$, where $d$ is a constant.
+Derandomized invariance principles build upon the crucial observation that the highest moment of variables involved in the proof is at most $2d$, where $d$ is the degree of the operator, which is a constant.
 Thus, it suffices to use $4d$-wise uniform random variables instead of polynomially many independent random variables when we replace the Pauli basis elements in the low-influence registers, which saves the randomness exponentially.
 To this end, we employ the well-known Meka-Zuckerman pseudorandom generator~\cite{10.1145/1806689.1806749} to construct $4d$-wise uniform random variables.

 As the invariance principle has found numerous applications, we anticipate that the invariance principle for spectral functions is interesting in its own right.
-The positive testing for low-degree matrices introduced below is an example of its applications.
+The positivity testing for low-degree matrices introduced below is an example of its applications.